Patients say keto helps with their mental illness. Science is racing to understand why

 Even after decades, scientists who study epilepsy aren't exactly sure why it works for that illness.

-"It's impacting so many different mechanisms," says Dominic D'Agostino, a professor of molecular pharmacology and physiology at South Florida University who studies the ketogenic diet.
+"It's impacting so many different mechanisms," says Dominic D'Agostino, a professor of molecular pharmacology and physiology at the University of South Florida who studies the ketogenic diet.

 That's why he likes to characterize the diet as being more like a "shotgun" than a "bullet."